GBLille/MassiveFold/README.md

 These parameters are substituted in the template job files thanks to the python library [string.Template](https://docs.python.org/3.8/library/string.html#template-strings).
 Refer to [How to add a parameter](#how-to-add-a-parameter) for parameters substitution.

 - **Requirement:** In the jobarray's jobfile header (*massivefold_runs/scripts/headers/jobarray.slurm*) should be stated that it is a job array and the number of tasks in it has to be given.
 The task number argument is substituted with the *$substitute_batch_number* parameter.\
-For slurm, the expression should be:
+For SLURM, the expression should be:
 ```bash
 #SBATCH --array=0-$substitute_batch_number
 ```
-For example, if there are 45 batches, with one batch per task of the job array, the substituted expression will be:
+For example, if there are 45 batches, with 1 batch per task of the job array, the substituted expression will be:
 ```bash
 #SBATCH --array=0-44
 ```
-- To store job logs while following [Setup](#setup-1)'s file tree, add these lines in the headers:
+- To store job logs following [Setup](#steps)'s file tree, add these lines in the headers:

 In **alignment.slurm**:
 ```bash